-- Upload scanned copies of official transcripts from all institutions attended.
-Prospects who are admitted will be required to have official final transcripts submitted from each degree granting institution.
+- Scanned copies of official transcripts from all institutions attended.
+Individuals who are admitted to the program will be required to have official final transcripts submitted from each degree granting institution.

 120 McFall Center